magv/alibrary/README.md

 * [utils.m], the generic Mathematica helper functions;
 * [atestsuite.m], the test suite for the above;
 * [amodel-qcd.m], the QCD-like Feynman rules.
+* [amodel-scalar.m], Feynman rules for a simple scalar theory.

 And also the following auxiliary source files: